najaatech/najaatech.github.io/_posts/2025-08-03-cloud-cs-on-premise-kuwait-2025.md

 Total up-front capital expense: 642 KWD

-## Physical location for the server
+## What about the physical location for the server?
-I used a portion of my monthly office rent for the server space, so let us say around 100 KWD/month to cover electricity, security, cooling, and room: 1,200 KWD per year.
+I used a portion of my monthly office rent for the server space, so let us say around 100 KWD/month to cover electricity, physical security, cooling, and room: 1,200 KWD per year.

 ## Internet access to get the server online
 I've already subscribed to Internet & Static IP from Zain.
 The cost breakdown is as follows: